 Here’s what you need:

-1 box of spaghetti (try to use a good brand like Barilla or De Cecco–it really does make a difference)–I’m only using half a box for 2 people
+1 box of spaghetti (try to use a good brand like Barilla or De Cecco–it really does make a difference)–I’m only using half a box for 2 people.
+If you’re measuring with a scale I usually use about 230 grams for 2 people.

 2 egg yolks (just separate the whites from the yolks)